FastNFT/FNFT/README.md

 [![Build Status](https://travis-ci.org/FastNFT/FNFT.svg?branch=master)](https://travis-ci.org/FastNFT/FNFT) [![DOI](http://joss.theoj.org/papers/10.21105/joss.00597/status.svg)](https://doi.org/10.21105/joss.00597)

-FNFT is a software library for the fast numerical computation of nonlinear Fourier transforms, which are also known as direct scattering transforms.
+FNFT is a software library for the fast numerical computation of (inverse) nonlinear Fourier transforms, which are also known as (inverse) scattering transforms.
 FNFT is written in C and comes with a MATLAB interface.
 A [Python interface](https://github.com/xmhk/FNFTpy) is available seperately.

 ## Currently Implemented Cases